 You probably already know that each mobile phone has a unique IMEI number.
-Whenever a mobile phone is switched on, this IMEI number is sent to Equipment Identity Register database.
+Whenever a mobile phone is switched on, this IMEI number is sent to the Equipment Identity Register database.

-- grey listed and
+- White listed

-The operator can also trace mobile phone using its IMEI number by GPS, thus helping you find the lost or stolen mobile phone.
+The operator can also trace a mobile phone using its IMEI number by GPS, thus helping you find the lost or stolen mobile phone.
 Note that when you contact your mobile service provider to block your mobile phone with the IMEI number, don’t forget to ask them to block the SIM card too.

 There are a few things to be considered before tracing a mobile phone:

-- For a Police department to trace a mobile, it should be in a switch on mode.
+- For a Police department to trace a mobile, it should be in a switch-on mode.

 - If the mobile is switched off then the last known location is traced.